Skip to main content

 Both athletes and coaches can add video to athlete profiles.

-Not only do athlete profiles with video receive 4X more views from college coaches, but many college coaches have told us they won't view athletes who don't have video in the profiles.
+Not only do athlete profiles with video receive 4X more views from college coaches, but many college coaches have told us they won't view athletes without video on their profiles.

 What Type Of Video Do College Coaches Want To See?